webdevsint/commands/README.md

 ## Usage
 - navigate to the `commands/commands.js` file. <br>
 - all your commands should will be objects within the commands array. <br>
-a command object has a primary keyword, a short keyword (optional) and a handler function.
+a typical command object has a primary keyword, a short keyword (optional) and a handler function.

 ```
 const commands = [